vortydev/Gary/plugins/members/rules.md

 5. Keep text channels on-topic
 6. Do not send illegal links or files
 7. Do not annoy others in the voice channels
+8. Politics and social issues should really be avoided in any circumstance.